Mau Lundell

 Since we wanted the player to be able to choose which path to take I had the opportunity to make each path dynamic.

 I did this by creating areas that could only be accessed with the power-up from another area.
-This would encourage exploration and prolonged the players' interest in the game.
+This would encourage exploration and prolong the players' interest in the game.

 Gamemaker Coding